Hong Kong University Students' Union: Structure

-The highest authority of the Union is the General Meeting (GM) and General Polling (GP).
-The quorum for both the General Meeting or General Polling is currently 10% of the full members.
-The General Meeting is hardly ever called, mostly because it is difficult to find a venue to accommodate many members at the same time.
-However, General Pollings are held almost every year.
+The highest authority of the Union were the General Meeting (GM) and General Polling (GP).
+The quorum for both the General Meeting or General Polling was 10% of the full members prior to the union's dissolution.
+The General Meeting was hardly ever called, mostly due to the difficulty in finding venues to accommodate the large amount of members at the meeting.
+General Pollings were held almost every year.

-There are currently 122 student societies affiliated to HKUSU.
-These students' societies and clubs can be categorised into six main groups: Campus media, Faculty and academic societies, Hall students' association, Sports clubs (forming the Sports Association, HKUSU), Cultural clubs (forming the Cultural Association, HKUSU) and Independent clubs (forming the Independent Clubs Association, HKUSU).
+There were 122 student societies affiliated to HKUSU prior to the dissolution These students' societies and clubs were categorised into six main groups: Campus media, Faculty and academic societies, Hall students' association, Sports clubs (forming the Sports Association, HKUSU), Cultural clubs (forming the Cultural Association, HKUSU) and Independent clubs (forming the Independent Clubs Association, HKUSU).
+These societies are now associated with the university's Co-Curricular Support Office instead following the union's dissolution.

 Union Council

-The second highest authority and highest standing authority of the Union is the Union Council.
-Its functions are to represent the students of the University in such matters as affect their interests and to afford a recognized means of communication between the general body of the students and the University authorities.
+The second highest authority and highest standing authority of the Union was the Union Council.
+Its functions were to represent the students of the University in such matters as affect their interests and to afford a recognized means of communication between the general body of the students and the University authorities.

-Chairperson

-Elected at the first meeting in every session, the Council Chairperson is the presiding member of the Union Council.
-The Chairperson has to be a Union Councillor of the past session to be elected Chairperson of the current session; if he is also a Union Councillor of the current session, he has to resign from the original representation and the seat will be substituted if necessary.

-When any member is in the Chair, he cannot move, second or vote on motions.
+Elected at the first meeting in every session, the Council Chairperson was the presiding member of the Union Council.
+The Chairperson had to be a Union Councillor of the past session to be elected Chairperson of the current session; if the Chairperson was also a Union Councillor of the current session, the Chairperson had to resign from the original representation and the seat would be substituted if necessary.
+When any member was in the Chair, the member could not move, second or vote on motions.

-Honorary Secretary

-Also elected at the first meeting in every session, the Honorary Secretary heads the Union Council Secretariat.
-There is no specific requirement for seeking to be elected Honorary Secretary, but if he, same as the Chairperson, is a Union Councillor of the current session, he has to resign from the original representation and the seat will be substituted if necessary.

-The Honorary Secretary has full right to speak, but he cannot move, second or vote on motions.
+Also elected at the first meeting in every session, the Honorary Secretary headed the Union Council Secretariat.
+There were no specific requirements for seeking to be elected Honorary Secretary, but if the person, same as the Chairperson, was a Union Councillor of the current session, the person would have had to resign from the original representation and the seat would be substituted if seen necessary.
+The Honorary Secretary had the full right to speak, but could not move, second or vote on motions.

 Union Executives

-An Executive Committee, elected in the way of General Polling, acts as the executive body for HKUSU.
+An Executive Committee, elected in the way of General Polling, acted as the executive body for HKUSU.

-The Union Executives are the forefront members representing HKUSU.
-The Committee comprising 17 members formulate Union policies and carry out resolutions of the General Meeting and General Polling.
-As well as this, they carry out daily administrative work of the Union.
+The Union Executives were the forefront members representing HKUSU.
+The Committee comprised 17 members formulating Union policies and carrying out resolutions of the General Meeting and General Polling.
+The Committee also carried out the daily administrative work of the Union.